nzaupa/nzaupa.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am 3rd year PhD student in the MAC team at LAAS-CNRS under the supervision of [Isabelle Queinnec](https://homepages.laas.fr/queinnec/) and [Luca Zaccarian](https://homepages.laas.fr/lzaccari/).
+I am 3rd year PhD student in the [MAC team](https://www.laas.fr/en/teams/mac/) at LAAS-CNRS under the supervision of [Isabelle Queinnec](https://homepages.laas.fr/queinnec/) and [Luca Zaccarian](https://homepages.laas.fr/lzaccari/).

-I received the master's degree in Mechatronics Engineering from the University of Trento, Italy, in 2021, following his bachelor's degree in Industrial Engineering in 2018.
+I received the master's degree in Mechatronics Engineering from the University of Trento, Italy, in 2021, following the bachelor's degree in Industrial Engineering in 2018 in the [Department of Industrial Engineering](https://www.dii.unitn.it/en).

 My main research interests include the hybrid systems analysis within the domains of power electronics and mechatronics.
 I have also worked on the synchronization of multi-agent systems.